Matt’s work at the Capitol

 Property Tax Cuts

 Based on voter feedback, Rep. Norris proudly authored a “supercharged” targeted property tax refund for homeowners who see a big property tax spike.
 Rep. Norris also updated the limits for the Homestead Market Value Exclusion.
 Now homes valued at up to $517,200 qualify.
-And increases in state aid to local governments that Rep. Norris championed have helped prevent even steeper local property tax increases.
+And he helped pass an increase in the Homestead Credit Refund to put more money back in families’ pockets to offset high property taxes.

 Eliminating Taxes on Social Security